Alex Kirilloff Player Props: Twins vs. Padres

 Padres Pitching Rankings (2022)

-- The Padres had the 11th-ranked team ERA across all MLB pitching staffs (3.82).
+- The Padres had the 11th-ranked team ERA across all league pitching staffs (3.82).

-- Padres pitchers combined to give up 173 total home runs last year (1.1 per game).
-That ranked 17th in baseball.
+- Padres pitchers combined to give up 173 total home runs at a clip of 1.1 per game (17th in baseball).

-- Lugo (3-2) takes the mound for the Padres in his seventh start of the season.
-He's put together a 3.21 ERA in 33 2/3 innings pitched, with 31 strikeouts.
+- Darvish (2-2 with a 3.19 ERA and 40 strikeouts in 36 2/3 innings pitched) makes the start for the Padres, his seventh of the season.

-- His last time out was on Wednesday, May 3 against the Cincinnati Reds, when the righty tossed six innings, surrendering one earned run while giving up seven hits.
+- The right-hander's most recent time out came on Saturday against the Los Angeles Dodgers, when he went 6 2/3 innings, surrendering one earned run while giving up four hits.

-- The 33-year-old has amassed an ERA of 3.21, with 8.3 strikeouts per nine innings, in six games this season.
-Opponents are batting .278 against him.
+- In six games this season, the 36-year-old has an ERA of 3.19, with 9.8 strikeouts per nine innings.
+Opponents are hitting .219 against him.

 © 2023 Data Skrive.
 All rights reserved.